forensicgenomics/mitoLeaf/docs/textfiles/documentation.md

 ## Radial Tree

-The home page displays a general overview of the mitoTree structure in radial form.
+The home page displays a general overview of the mitoLEAF-Tree structure in radial form.
 Only Nodes classified as 'Superhaplogroups' are displayed.
 Nodes where labels are missing are required to reach others but are not part of this classification, thus the labels are omitted.
 Parent nodes not required to depict the structure accurately are omitted completely, and their Superhaplogroup classified descendant bumped up to lower depths.
 Node depth of this tree is therefore not necessarily accurate.